PiriyaDEV/harihari-ramen/README.md

 You have to create a new database in MySQL and uses below sql file to build the tables and insert data used in the database.

 ```
-- import "harihari_demo.sql" to create a table and demo data in to the application.
+- import "harihari_demo.sql" from Backend Directory to create a table and demo data in to the application.
 ```

 ## Created by Hari Hari Ramen Group Member (CPE33 International)